- My Account

 *For USA and Canada residents only.

 Why do the Hornet X2 and VFX-EVO helmets use plastic visor screws?

-The Hornet X2 and VFX-W helmets utilize plastic visor screws to facilitate easier visor break away in the event of an impact.
+The Hornet X2 and VFX-EVO helmets utilize plastic visor screws to facilitate easier visor break away in the event of an impact.
 This function can help reduce twisting forces in the event of an accident.

 Does SHOEI offer any type of racer support program?

 Yes, SHOEI does offer racer support.
 We accept racer resumes from September 1st through October 31st exclusively at this email address: Sponsorship@shoei.com

 How can I get a SHOEI catalog?

 To get a free SHOEI catalog, please e-mail your request to firstname.lastname@example.org.
 Be sure to include your full mailing address.